The Denver metro area remains a popular destination for Millennials, employers, investors, and apartment developers in 2016.

 Construction debt challenges won’t stop deliveries

-Difficulty in obtaining construction debt may lead developers to reassess proposed projects, however, there is no stopping units currently under construction.
+Difficulty in obtaining multifamily construction loans may lead developers to reassess proposed projects, however, there is no stopping units currently under construction.
 This wave of delivery will effect rent gains.
 While the entire market will average four to five percent rent gains in 2016, select submarkets will exceed 6 percent rent growth, while submarkets with significant levels of new construction will see increases as low as 2 percent.

 Abundant employment opportunities and an exceptional quality of life will continue to support strong population in-migration over the long-term.